Take the steps to buy your dream home!

 Buying a new home is an important decision.
 A mortgage is often a homeowner’s largest monthly expense.
 Because of this, the financial obligation accounts for a substantial percentage of annual income.

 Home loans are beneficial for a number of reasons:

 Get the best home loan for your situation.
 Discuss your financial goals with one of our qualified loan officers here at Police Mortgage, LLC.
 Work with a professional mortgage loan originator who will answer all of your questions so you can purchase a home with confidence!

 Home Buying Steps

 This is important because you know how much home you can buy, and you are presenting a stronger offer to the buyer.

 Control Your Budget

 It is common to see how much a lender will loan you for a home and think you have to max that out.
 Understand your own personal budget.
-Let your Police Mortgage loan officer know your budget and they can help you figure out the corresponding loan amount.
+Let your Police Mortgage, LLC loan officer know your budget and they can help you figure out the corresponding loan amount.

 Go House Hunting

 One of the most fun parts of buying a home, is seeing what is on the market.
 You can do this online on sites like Zillow and work with a licensed real estate agent in your local area.